Payop/payop-api-doc/Checkout/getMerchantPaymentMethods.md

 # Merchant payment methods

-Get payment methods list available for merchant.
+Get payment methods list available for merchant per application/project.

-You should be noted that when creating an invoice you can only use payment methods available to you.
+You should be noted that when creating an invoice you can only use payment methods available for your application.

 ----
 **Note:** This URL require [authentication](../authentication.md).